joepalermo/joepalermo.github.io/_posts/2020-12-19-book-review-what-is-thought.md

 This vast number of trials might allow an exponential search on strings of size 100 but not much longer.
 It would not suffice to find our DNA or almost any of our thoughts…

 Suppose we had an algorithm that returns the best n bit program after looking at only n^4 possibilities.
 In chapter 2, I estimated that the program in human DNA is about 80 million bits long.
 Finding the best 80 million bit program using the hypothetical algorithm would require looking at about 10^32 possibilities.
-Evolution may have looked at this many, so this would have a chance of working.” pg 107-108
+Evolution may have looked at this many, so this would have a chance of working.” pg.
+107-108

 Of course this analogy between the search for programs that generate a particular dataset and evolution breaks down in various ways.